robertdebock/ansible-role-dovecot/README.md

 [![Build Status](https://travis-ci.org/robertdebock/ansible-role-dovecot.svg?branch=master)](https://travis-ci.org/robertdebock/ansible-role-dovecot)

-Provides Dovecot for your system.
+The purpose of this role is to install and configure dovecot on your system.

 Example Playbook
 ----------------